mlilley/dxp480t-case/README.md

 Recommend printing case parts in ASA (to resist the hardware's high temps).
 PLA or PETG should be avoided and will melt and/or distort.

-To assemble ASA parts, prepare a mix of acetone and ASA printing scraps to make a glue.
+To assemble ASA parts, prepare a mix of acetone and ASA scraps to make a glue.

 You will also need:
 * 20 x 5x2mm neodynium magnets (for the fan cover)